Highlights Of The Pyeongchang Olympics Closing Ceremony, In Photos

 toggle caption

-France's biathlon champion Martin Fourcade (center), who won three gold medals in Pyeongchang, poses for a selfie with athletes and volunteers during the closing ceremony.
+French biathlon champion Martin Fourcade (center), who won three gold medals in Pyeongchang, poses for a selfie with athletes and volunteers during the closing ceremony.

 Jonathan Nackstrand/AFP/Getty Images